 - You buy in bulk whenever you can

-- You don’t use plastic products when you go out
+- You don’t use disposable plastic products when you go out

-- If you do buy plastic products, you buy them second-hand and don’t throw them away
+- If you do buy plastic products, you buy those that use recycled plastic or are second-hand and you recycle them

 Is this right for you?
 Meaning, can you sustain this over a long period of time and make it a permanent lifestyle switch?